If you’re interested in raising fighting chicken breeds for sport or personal interest, it’s important to choose the right breed.

 8. Indian Game Chicken

 The Indian Game fowl is another popular breed of fighting chicken.
-This breed originated in India and was used for centuries as a game bird.
+People originated the Indian Game fowl breed in India and used it as a game bird for centuries.

-It has a stocky, muscular body is known for its powerful wings and claws.
-People mostly use them as a meat chicken.
+Poultry lovers mostly recognize it for its stocky, muscular body and powerful wings and claws.
+They mostly use them as a meat chicken.

 The Indian Game chicken is highly aggressive.
 It will run toward outsiders and peck at them.
 It is an easy-to-tame breed.

-The Indian Game fowl is not recommended to keep these chickens near chickens.
+Keeping the Indian Game fowl near other chickens is not recommended.
 They are rarely friendly in nature and start pecking and fighting just after 3–4 weeks.

 They are heavy birds with muscular bodies.
-Indian Game fowl have wide and thick legs.
+Indian Game fowl has wide and thick legs.

 Both the hen and roosters are not fluffy and have tight feathering.
 The hens of this breed lay around 60-90 light brown eggs per year.